 The Garden of Cosmic Speculation, Dumfries, Scotland

-It’s a private garden, north of Dumfries just off the A76 and is only open one day a year, usually in May, so be sure you have tickets before making the journey.
-The next opening isn’t until 2021 so set yourself a reminder for next year!
+It’s a private garden, north of Dumfries just off the A76 and is only open one day a year, usually the Sunday of the first May bank holiday, so be sure you have tickets before making the journey.

 The Williamson Tunnels, Liverpool